-Miss Marple - Watch Order: Release Order
+Miss Marple Movies: Release Order

 The Miss Marple film series brings Agatha Christie's amateur sleuth to the big screen across two distinct eras.
 The first four films star Margaret Rutherford as an eccentric, energetic version of Miss Marple, taking considerable liberties with Christie's source material and even inserting the character into stories originally written for Hercule Poirot.